 - Amateur record: 155-8.
 Reports vary on the number of wins by stoppage.
 They include 7, 11, and 12.

-- 1976 National Golden Gloves Tournament (lightweight).
+- 1976 Lightweight Silver Medalist at the National Golden Gloves Tournament.
 Results:

-- 1976 National Amateur Athletic Union Tournament (lightweight).
+- 1976 Lightweight Silver Medalist at the National Amateur Athletic Union Tournament.
 Results:

-- 1977 National Golden Gloves Champion (light welterweight).
+- 1977 National Golden Gloves Light Welterweight Champion.
 Results:

-- 1977 National Amateur Athletic Union Champion (light welterweight).
+- 1977 National Amateur Athletic Union Light Welterweight Champion.
 Results:

 Hearns was voted Fighter of the Tournament.

 - Defeated Pipino Cuevas by a second-round TKO to win the WBA Welterweight Championship on August 2, 1980.